blackfennec-org/blackfennec/docs/source/software_documentation/domain/structure/object_model/index.rst

 The Object Model
 ================
-Core :ref:`types <definition_type>` are the fundamental types.
-All other types are - from the point of view of black fennec - structures built with core types.
-The most commonly used structures are considered :ref:`base types <definition_base_types>` and are shipped with black fennec.
+The object model (also known as core :ref:`types <definition_type>`) defines the  fundamental types.
+All other types are structures built with it.
+The most commonly used structures are considered :ref:`base types <definition_base_types>` and are included in the base installation.

 The object model is a DAG - apart from references - implemented with a composite pattern.
 It is possible to recognise this from the member of type Information in Lists and Maps.
 As for References, accessing the Information they point to is a special operation and References never has any children from the perspective of the DAG.
 Therefore, although they can break the DAG properties this is not their default behaviour.